Attention Homes Apartments

 Why is this important?

-The proposed project provides 100% community benefit.
-Not only will it provide a stable place to live enriched with on-site services (counseling, job training, therapy, educational support) for 40 young people experiencing homelessness, but it also includes new office space for Attention Homes’ administrative staff and a proposed breakfast/lunch café run by Boulder’s Blackbelly Market.
+The Attention Homes Apartments will provide community benefit to all.
+Not only will it provide a stable place to live, enriched with on-site services (counseling, job training, therapy, educational support) for 40 young people experiencing homelessness, but it also includes new office space for Attention Homes’ administrative staff and a breakfast/lunch café run by Boulder’s Blackbelly Market.
 Staffed by the residents of Attention Homes Apartments, this “social enterprise” will provide employment and job readiness skills in a supportive environment.

 Supportive housing for homeless youth works!
 Comparable developments around the nation have shown that, within two years, approximately 70% of youth living in supportive housing become the competent, confident adults they are meant to be and move on to a life of self-sufficiency.
 At least 25% of the young people who will live here will have aged out of foster care.
 Over 35% identify as LGBTQ and cite family rejection as the #1 reason they are homeless.
 All of them are extremely low income and earn less than $19,000 per year (30% Area Median Income for a one-person household in Boulder).